farTooOld/3D_STEP-Colorizer-App/README.md

 2/23/23 Added Prelim Windows10 version (Three items needing further attention but, App is working well enough to take it for a spin.
 GUI Skin color selection, Default-size for Windows and, 'Select Part' for user-test will see updates soon, I hope)...
-For Windows user's: Download the Resistors labeled 'R_0ohm'.
-Mac user's can stick with only the 'R_0Ω' labeled resistors.

 Eventually, I'll sort out the quirks and dial-in consistentancy between OSX, Windows and Linux)